jaanga/jaanga.github.io/cookbook-threejs/materials-sandbox/load-texture/load-texture-video/README.md

 With meshes

 * All meshes display the entire video
+* texture.repeat( 4,4) does not repeat
 * Videos are scaled to fit edge to edge

 With shapes

 * Life seems to be more interesting
-* The origing of th video is in global space not entity local coordinates
+* The origin of the video is in global space not entity local coordinates
 * Shade and wholes do not change the scale